rohitrangwani/rohitrangwani.github.io/_pages/future_lab.md

 Neural interfaces (brain computer interfaces and peripherical interfaces) to restore, rehabilitate motor functions and inform the neuroscience of sesnsorimotor control.

 Research in the direction of developing bidirectional self-paced motor neural interfaces to restore lost function in neural injured states, such as stroke.
-Investigating multi-area BCI to better understand the network underlying naturalistic motor behavior, using high-neuron count, high bandwidth neural interfaces.
+Investigating multi-area neural interfaces to better understand the network underlying naturalistic motor behavior, using high-neuron count, high bandwidth neural interfaces.

 ---
-## Role of sleep in
+## Role of sleep in behavioral memory consolidation
+This involves two different lines of investigation:
+1. Understanding sleep processing in motor networks underlying learning, consolidation, and pathological disturbances after neural disorder.
+2. Bidirectional sleep recording/modulation neural interface to improve behavioral outcomes or decoder performance.

 ---
 ## Translational neuroengineering
-Scalable translational neuroengineering - tech first approach of developing bioelectric solutions to less focussed neuro/sleep disorders.
+Scalable translational neuroengineering - technology first approach of developing bioelectric solutions for less explored neuro/sleep disorders.

 Focus on indetifying the gaps between current therapeutics and the needs of patients suffering from neuro/sleep disorders; and devlop simple, scalable, patient first solutions which can be translated to commercialized products outside the lab.